The Seljuk Han of Anatolia

 Seljuk Food, Han Food

 Turkish cooking is a cuisine steeped in nomadic traditions, meaning it was one based on dishes that could be transported easily and eaten communally.
 Han food would have consisted of grilled meats, soups, long-simmering stews and flatbread; hearty and simple fare that could be prepared over campfires or in clay pit ovens.
-One can imagine the travelers gathered around the campfire of a han, telling stories of the road as they dipped their spoons into the same pot, and discussing long into the night, all huddled under their quilts under the stars in the evening chill.
+One can imagine the travelers gathered around the campfire of a han, telling stories of the road as they dipped their spoons into the same pot, all huddled under their quilts under the stars in the evening chill and discussing long into the night.

 Many of the foods eaten by the Seljuks are still cooked by Turks today, especially in Central Anatolia.
 These dishes serve as edible historical footprints leading from the caravan routes of the Seljuks into the modern kitchens of the Turkish Republic.
-Turkish food historians, such as the esteemed Nevin Halici and the energetic Ömer Akkor, have carried out exceptional research into the foods of the Seljuk era, and have done much to bring to life this enduring heritage of Turkish history.
+Turkish food historians, such as the esteemed Nevin Halici of Konya, the energetic Ömer Akkor of Bursa and Ulaş Tekerkaya have carried out exceptional research into the foods of the Seljuk era, and have done much to bring to life this enduring heritage of Turkish history.
 Their work has made it possible to imagine what dishes would have been cooked and served in a han.

 Several prime resources exist for Seljuk food.
 Although they are not cookbooks, they mention food and shed light on the culinary traditions of the era.
 These are the Dictionary (Diwan Lughat al-Turk, or “Compendium of the languages of the Turks") written by Mahmud al-Kashgari (active 1050) to teach Turkish to Arabs, the Mesnevi of Mevlana (the 13th century Sufi mystic known in the West as Rumi), and the Book of the Wise by Aflaki (ca. 1286, author of texts on the virtues of Mevlana and his disciples).

 The Seljuks had four ways to cook food: cooking in water; frying (shallow and deep); dry heat (oven, griddle, in ashes, in a tandir); and cooking with fat and water in a pot (stews, casseroles).
 Perhaps the most characteristic trait of Seljuk food is that it is cooked on a very low heat and simmered for long periods of time.
 Cooking tools were sharp knives, wooden spoons, and sieves.
 Seljuk Turks (and French chefs still today) preferred to cook in copper pots as the heat is distributed very evenly.
 Copper pots are no longer used much today (except in the Tokat region), but examples of old copper pots may be seen in many ethnographical museums in Turkey.
-Food was served spread out on low tables close to the ground or on kilims and cloths spread out on the floor, and was eaten with wooden spoons.
+Food was served spread out on low tables close to the ground or on kilims and cloths spread out on the floor, and was eaten with wooden spoons, much in the same way as is done in Turkish villages today.
 The Karatay Han foundation document gives details on the wooden bowls, spoons and the kitchen battery that would have been found in a larger han.

-Remember as well that there were no tomatoes or potatoes in Turkey at this time.
+It is important to remember as well that there were no tomatoes or potatoes in Turkey at this time.
 These foods made their appearance from the New World to Turkey in the late 19th century.
 Olive oil was not used for cooking by the Seljuks, but rather as fuel for oil lamps.
 The fat used in Seljuk cooking was limited to butter and sheep tail fat, and this, in hefty amounts.
-The fat obtained from fat-tailed sheep was used melted and strained for frying, or cut into cubes to be threaded on skewers for grilled kebabs.
+The fat obtained from fat-tailed sheep was used melted and strained for frying, or cut into cubes to be threaded on skewers for enhancing grilled kebabs.

 The Seljuks cooked much offal, as no part of a lamb went unused.
 Tripe soup is still popular today in Konya, especially at the time of the Feast of the Sacrifice.